turingschool/career-development-curriculum-site/module_one/mod1_week1.md

 Read the [Pairin Qualities Overview](https://github.com/turingschool/career-development-curriculum/blob/master/files/Pairin%20Top%20Qualities%20Overview.pdf) for additional information on each type of quality.

-If you would like more information on your Pairin results, you can reach out to Allison (@allison_reu_singer on Slack) through [this request form](https://forms.gle/1NgEeYNX7p6jYA6G9) to schedule a coaching session this module.
-All coaching sessions are completely confidential.

-What is professional coaching?
-Sometimes referred to as "career therapy," coaching provides you with the opportunity for thought partnership on goals that you have for your career.
-What topics could be covered?
-Whatever you want!
-Some popular topics are:

-* Stress management
-* Organization and time management
-* Career transition guidance
-* Using your Pairin data for growth

 ## Check for Understanding (10-15 mins)
 1. Read through your Pairin Top 4 results <a name="cfu"></a>
     * Note: you submitted this PDF as part of your Mod 1 prework, but you can find it again by logging into [Pairin](https://auth.pairin.com/auth/signin?continue=https://app.pairin.com)